jakejeong5007/Image-Captioning/README.md

 # Image Captioning

 The model is made to help people who are blind to overcome their difficulties.
-Previously, it was done by image captioning services were done by human.
+Previously, image captioning services were done by humans.
 However, by this model, it will lessen the accessibility barriers for people who are blind.

 # Example Image Captioning
 ![image](https://user-images.githubusercontent.com/58636195/136868425-c3fbdd3f-ab81-4e9a-96cb-3b57306adc47.png)